kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-A simple form that doesn't do anything yet.
-So next step is to write up our component and the template.
+This creates a very basic form that doesn't do anything yet.
+So the next step is to write up our component and the template.

 ### Enter the `FormBuilder`

-The `FormBuilder` is part of the `angular2/common` module, that we will be using to create our Model-driven form.
+The `FormBuilder` is part of the `angular2/common` module that we will be using to create our Model-driven form.

-In order to use the `FormBuilder`, we obviously need to import it into our component definition file first.
+In order to use the `FormBuilder`, we need to import it into our component definition file first.

 {% highlight javascript %}
   // email-form.component.ts